nco/pynco/README.md

    - input - Input netcdf file name, str

 * Optional arguments
-   - output - Output netcdf name, str.
+   - output - String or list of strings representing input netCDF filenames.
 If not provided and operator returns a file (not an array or stdout text), the method will return a temporary file.
    - debug - bool or int, if <0 or True, debug statements will be turned on for NCO and NCOpy (default=False)
    - returnCdf - return a netCDF file handle, bool (default=False)
    - returnArray - return a numpy array of variable name, str (default='')